mbcse/c4gt-adc/backend/README.md

 Alternatively, use the root `docker-compose.yml` to run backend and frontend together.
 Ensure `backend/.env` contains a valid `DATABASE_URL` and production-ready settings.

+For production deployment with Caddy reverse proxy, see the main README for complete deployment instructions including the Caddy setup.

 ## Data Seeding via Admin APIs

 Scripts in `scripts/` help bootstrap metadata, org units, and courses.
 Replace `admin_token_here` with a valid Admin JWT before running.